facebook/react/docs/docs/jsx-in-depth.md

 }
 ```

-If the element type starts with a lowercase letter, React will create a HTML element.
+If the element type starts with a lowercase letter, React will try to create a React element that maps directly to an HTML tag, rather than creating an element based on a custom component.
 In general, name your components starting with capital letters, and this will be fine.
 If you do have a component that starts with a lowercase letter, assign it to a capitalized variable before using it in JSX.

 For example, this code will not run as expected: